mihricankizilyer/AB-Test/README.md

 ### ```Tests Used:  ```

-- First of all, the data is used to check the assumptions. normality assumption and homogeneity of variance were made.
+- First of all, the data is used to check the assumptions.
+Normality assumption and homogeneity of variance were made.

 - As a result of the p-value values obtained, it is greater than 0.05 Therefore, it was concluded that H0 could not be rejected.